idaholab/moose/modules/stochastic_tools/doc/content/source/mappings/PODMapping.md

 ## Overview

-!alert warning
-This object is only compatible with PETSc versions above 3.14.

 A mapping which uses a Proper Orthogonal Decomposition (POD) to establish mapping between (high-dimensional) solution vectors coming from numerical simulations and corresponding coefficients in lower-dimensional spaces (latent spaces).
 For the use cases in MOOSE, this method is equivalent to